When interviewing people for jobs or meeting people for the first time, I have been know to quietly use shibboleths.

 Everyone who really works their dogs knows that if a terrierman owns a kennel of 15 dogs, 14 of which are stunners, and one of which is small dog with an undershot jaw, it is the small one with the undershot jaw that is doing most of the work all winter long.
 The lookers may be nothing more than summer show stock and puppy producers for cash-rich rubes.
 The small ugly one, however, is being fed solely for what it DOES and is.

-The little undershot dog is not redundant or she wouldn't still be holding her seat -- which means those 14 other "lookers" aren't doing may not be doing too much because they are not up to snuff for one reason or another.
+The little undershot dog is not redundant or she wouldn't still be holding her seat -- which means those 14 other "lookers" may not be too much in the field for one reason or another; too large a chest size being the most common issue in the world of working terriers

 This story is so oft-told in the world of working terriers, that to set up the question is to post a shibboleth.